r-lib/actions/examples/README.md

-Code repositories such as [CRAN](http://cran.r-project.org) or [RStudio](http://rstudio.com)’s RSPM provide R packages in binary (= pre-compiled) form for some platforms, but these binaries can sometimes be missing our lag behind the package sources published on the repository.
+Code repositories such as [CRAN](http://cran.r-project.org) or [RStudio](http://rstudio.com)’s RSPM provide R packages in binary (= pre-compiled) form for some platforms, but these binaries can sometimes be missing or lag behind the package sources published on the repository.
 The [setup-r](https://github.com/r-lib/actions/tree/v2/setup-r) action, and all example workflows utilizing it follow the